The Cate Brothers Band Biography (Wikipedia)

-The Cate Brothers are the singer-songwriter-musician duo of Earl and Ernest (Ernie) Cate (born December 26, 1942), twin brothers from Fayetteville, Arkansas, who in the mid-1960s became performers of southern soul music at clubs and dances throughout the regional South of the United States.
-Both brothers are singers, with Earl on guitar and Ernie on piano.
-They became prolific recording artists during the mid to late 1970s, and again since the mid-1990s through the first decade of the 2000s.
+The Cate Brothers are the American singer-songwriter-musician duo of Earl and Ernest (Ernie) Cate (born December 26, 1942), twin brothers from Fayetteville, Arkansas.
+In the mid-1960s, they became performers of country soul music at clubs and dances in Arkansas and elsewhere in the mid-South of the United States.
+Both brothers are singers, with Earl playing guitar and Ernie playing piano.
+They were recording artists during the mid- to late-1970s and again from the mid-1990s through the first decade of the 2000s.